-Can a single nagging thought resolve a longstanding and life-threatening problem for the transportation industry and the mechanics who keep it rolling?
-Billy Turner, a co-creator of TetherTech Safety, says, “Yes!” because he’s that guy who can’t sleep at night thinking about a wheel separation solutions.
+Can a single nagging thought resolve a longstanding problem for the transportation industry and the mechanics who keep it rolling?
+Billy Turner, co-creator of TetherTech Safety, says, “Yes!”

 People drive alongside other vehicles every day.
 And every single day, they are potential victims of a wheel suddenly detaching from another moving car or truck, resulting in accidents, injuries and death.
 Sons, mothers, babies, grandpas – no one is safe when a wheel separation occurs and the approaching speed between a bouncing wheel and oncoming vehicles can exceed 100 miles per hour.